kylereicks/picturefill.js.wp/README.md

 By default, Wordpress creates as many as 3 images of different sizes for each uploaded image ("large", "medium", and "thumbnail"), in addition to the "full" image size.

-This plugin adds responsive breakpoints based on the with of the image.
-The largest available image will display unless the browser width is less than the image with + 20px, in which case the next size down is displayed.
+This plugin adds responsive breakpoints based on the width of the image.
+The largest available image will display unless the browser width is less than the image width + 20px, in which case the next size down is displayed.

 To use this plugin most effectively, set the default image sizes ("large", "medium", and "thumbnail") to reflect useful breakpoints in your theme design.